 Covering over 4,300 acres, Griffith Park is one of the largest urban parks in the country and the second largest City park in California.
 The park is full of attractions - an observatory that's free to the public, the batman cave from the original series, the Greek Theater, and of course, the Hollywood Sign.

 Surprisingly rugged for an urban park, Griffith Park does not disappoint.
 The best time to visit the park is at night - this is when the wildlife comes out to play.
 I've seen rabbits, deer, coyotes, skunk and a number of owls.
 There's also a resident mountain lion, but don't worry - he's tracked and doesn't bother anyone.
 The nighttime views of the City are spectacular here.
 Most nights you can see downtown, Hollywood and even all the way to the coast.
 The City lights at night give a completely different perspective of the park than during the day and it's well worth any anxiety you might have about hiking at night.

 There's one good hiking map out there by the City of Los Angeles which can be found HERE.
 Please note that there are no trail signs in Griffith Park, so it would be a great idea to print this map, highlight the route you plan to hike and bring it with you.
 I've also put together a brief description of the two best trails to take where you can see an amazing view of the City (like the photos on this page), while avoiding the crowds and the hassle of parking by the observatory.

-- Check the online schedule for the Greek Theater; it's located in Griffith Park.
-If there's an event, plan to go to the park on a different night - it's not worth the time and stress from the traffic you'll have to deal with.
+Check the online schedule for the Greek Theater and the Dodgers; they’re located in and around Griffith Park.
+If there's an event or a game, plan to go to the park on a different night - it's not worth the time and stress from the traffic you'll have to deal with.